tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 * Observing gender differences in crossing the road while the light is still red or 'jaywalking'.

+* Observing gender differences in using a button and waiting to cross.

-Here is an example project.
+Here is an example project conducted at Northumbria University.

 * Eryn O'Dowd's [Bachelor thesis project](https://osf.io/vn4fu/){:target="_blank"} on gender differences in everyday risk taking.
 This was published in [Letters on Evolutionary Behavioral Science](https://lebs.hbesj.org/index.php/lebs/article/view/lebs.2018.65){:target="_blank"}